postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 In the "Service Provider Details (Postman)", enter the ID for the Entity, and the URLs for the Login and ACS.

 In "Identity Provider Details", enter URLs in "Identity Provider Details" and "Identity Provider Issuer".
-Next provide your authentication certficate from your identity provider in "X.509 Certficate".
+Next provide your authentication certificate from your identity provider in "X.509 Certificate".

 Click the **Generate relay state** button to create a parameter to send with a SAML response in an IdP-initiated single sign-on.